 |2019 Leavers – £139,340|

-This amounts to an outstanding £632,895 over the last six years.
-We are very grateful to all the Upper Eighth parents who have supported the bursary appeal and have collectively gifted four boys their education at St Paul’s School, thank you.
+This amounts to an outstanding £978,500 over the last seven years.
+We are very grateful to all the Upper Eighth parents who have supported the bursary appeal and have collectively gifted six boys their education at St Paul’s School, thank you.

-In Professor Bailey’s last year, we hope that the 2020 bursary appeal will be our most successful yet.
-We are also working with current Upper Eighth parents to initiate a scheme whereby each of the leaving boys would be encouraged to sign up to become a member of the 1509 Society, supporting bursaries at St Paul’s by making a regular monthly donation of £1.59, leaving their own 2020 leaving legacy.
-More information on this initiative will follow in due course.
+We traditionally work with the Upper Eighth Thomas Gresham Committee to initiate a scheme where each of the leaving boys is encouraged by their peers to sign up to become a member of the 1509 Society, supporting bursaries at St Paul’s by making a regular monthly donation of £1.59, leaving their legacy.
+We are delighted that a number of boys choose to support fellow Paulines.
+We hope that the leaving boys of 2022 will themselves embrace this scheme.